jurienhamaker/Yugen/apps/koto/Privacy Policy.md

 -   `id` with the User's ID as a value.
 -   `participated` with the amount of games it participated in as value.
 -   `wins` with the amount of games it won as value.
--   `inGuild` wether the user is still part of the Server.
+-   `inGuild` whether the user is still part of the Server.

 ### Updating Data